Will the Bucks cover the spread vs. the Pacers? Promo Codes, Betting Trends, Records ATS

 Bucks vs. Pacers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Indiana Pacers (17-14) are 6.5-point underdogs as they attempt to build on a three-game winning streak when they visit the Milwaukee Bucks (24-8) on Monday, January 1, 2024 at Fiserv Forum.
-The contest airs at 8:00 PM ET on BSWI and BSIN.
-The matchup has an over/under set at 259.5 points.
+The Indiana Pacers (18-14) will try to continue a four-game winning streak when they host the Milwaukee Bucks (24-9) on Wednesday, January 3, 2024 at Gainbridge Fieldhouse as only 2.5-point underdogs.
+The contest airs at 7:00 PM ET on BSIN and BSWI.
+The matchup has an over/under of 258.5 points.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!